apache/zeppelin/docs/interpreter/cassandra.md

         <strong>
-          It is strongly recommended to let the default value and prefix the table name with the actual keyspace in all of your queries
+          It is strongly recommended to let the default value and prefix the table name with the actual keyspace in all of your queries.
         </strong>
      </td>
      <td>system</td>